PaperMC/Paper/CONTRIBUTING.md

 Modifying previous patches is a bit more complex:

+> !
+When modifying patches, you should be operating on the sources directory
+> until the modifications are complete, then you should operate on the root directory.

 ### Method 1

 This method works by temporarily resetting your `HEAD` to the desired commit to